Innovation in the Middle East and North Africa SPS5047

 - Available to Visiting Students: Yes

-This course will analyse how religions, cultures, and innovation interact in the modern and contemporary Middle East and North Africa (MENA).
-It will look at the development of innovation and entrepreneurship in the region, the transmission of Western sciences and technologies to MENA, women in STEM, and recent developments in fields such as bioethics and the politics of energy in light of their potential for promoting economic development.
+This course analyses the development of innovation and entrepreneurship in the modern and contemporary Middle East and North Africa (MENA).
+It considers topics such as concepts and theories of innovation and entrepreneurship in the MENA context, technology transfer and the workings of local knowledge production, women in STEM, and recent developments in fields such as ICT and climate change adaptation in terms of the economic, social, and political issues they raise.

 This course may not run every year.
 Teaching comprises 10 classes comprising a mixture of lectures, small-group work, and class discussion.